caas-team/py-kube-downscaler/README.md

 - **ConfigMap**: used to supply parameters to the deployment
 - **ServiceAccount**: represents the Cluster Idenity of the KubeDownscaler

-For each namespace inside constraintedNamespaces, the chart will deploy
+For each namespace inside constrainedNamespaces, the chart will deploy

 - **Role**: needed to access all the resources that can be modified by the KubeDownscaler (inside that namespace)
 - **RoleBinding**: links the ServiceAccount used by KubeDownscaler to the Role inside that namespace